ash-jc-allen/redactable-models/README.md

 A Laravel package that you can use to redact, obfuscate, or mask fields from your models in a consistent and easy way.

 When building web applications, you'll often need to keep hold of old data for auditing or reporting purposes.
 But for data privacy and security reasons, you may want to redact the sensitive information from the data that you store.
-This way, you can keep the data, but without the risk of exposing sensitive information.
+This way, you can keep the rows in the database, but without the sensitive information.

 This package allows you to define which models and fields should be redacted, and how they should be redacted.